 Ultimately, being a director is about the satisfaction that comes from taking on a really big challenge and succeeding much more often than we fail.
 That satisfaction comes not only from putting on the ‘show’, but from the significant contributions we make to the community.
 The Festival has contributed an estimated $3-million dollars’ worth of tangible benefits to the City, its residents, and its non-profit groups.

-The Festival itself is a provincially chartered non-profit society, with a related Foundation that can provide tax receipts to donors.
-Our society has successfully staged 19 Festivals, every year since 1996.
+The Festival itself is a provincially chartered non-profit society.
+Our society has successfully staged 23 Festivals, every year since 1996.
 It serves the community and region by both entertaining and providing an affordable venue for families and friends to do something enjoyable together.

 So, in becoming a Director of the Festival you’re doing much more than just putting on a show.
 You’re an integral and important part of building Airdrie into one of Canada’s best and brightest cities.